IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** N/A

 **Description:** A binary True/False to activate the route planning.
 Route planning allows LDAR crews to choose the nearest facility and home bases to visit based on the shortest travelling cost.
 The travelling cost is travel time that is calculated using the Haversine distance metric and maximum speed limit of travelling.
-The maximum speed limit is sampeld from speed list.
-It also allows LDAR crew to depart from the home base (town or city, or airport) at the start of each day and return to the home base at the end of each day.This will be improved in the future, especially for OGI, drone, and trucks.
+The maximum speed limit is sampled from speed_list.
+It also allows LDAR crews to depart from the home base (town, city, or airport) at the start of each day and return to the home base at the end of each day.
+This will be improved in the future, especially for OGI, drone, and trucks.

-**Notes on acquisition:** It requires user to also define input for home_bases_files, speed_list and, LDAR_crew_init_location.
+**Notes on acquisition:** It requires the user to also define an input for home_bases_files, speed_list, and LDAR_crew_init_location.

 **Notes of caution:** Only mobile methods can use this functionality.

 ### home\_bases\_files (mobile only)

-**Data type:** Character string that specifies the name of the csv file that contains all of the required data on the home bases that used for LDAR scheduling.
+**Data type:** Character string that specifies the name of the csv file that contains all of the required data on the home bases used for LDAR scheduling.

 **Default input:** N/A

-**Description:** At a bare minimum, the csv must contain the following columns: 'name', 'lat', 'lon', where 'name' indicates the name of home bases (e.g., Calgary), and 'lat' and 'lon' are coordinates of each home base.
-The home bases for aircraft method should be airports, and the home bases for rest mobile methods should be towns and cities.
+**Description:** At a bare minimum, the csv must contain the following columns: 'name', 'lat', and 'lon', where 'name' indicates the name of home bases (e.g., Calgary), and 'lat' and 'lon' are the coordinates of each home base.
+The home bases for the aircraft method should be airports and the home bases for all other mobile methods should be towns and cities.

 **Notes on acquisition:** It is only required if route_planning is activated.